 What if my child gets sick?

 If your child becomes unwell while at the centre, we will contact you straight away.
 The centre has illness and infection control procedures in place that adheres to recommendations set out in the ‘Staying Healthy in Child Care’ manual.
 We will notify you of any exclusion periods for illnesses at the centre.
 If your child is unwell at home, we do ask that you do not bring them into the centre.
 We want to support all family’s need for childcare, however the parent must realise that a child who is unwell will need one-on-one attention.
 This places additional pressure on staff ratios and the needs of other children.

 Head over to our Resource Library to see our full Illness and Infectious Diseases Policy along with more information about minimising the spread of infection and recommended exclusion periods.

 What happens if my child hurts themselves during the day?

 It’s not possible – or even a good idea – to protect your child from all the bumps, bruises, scrapes and falls of childhood.
 Educators take every effort to minimise the chance/likelihood of any accident happening at the Centre.
 They supervise children closely at all times and do so knowing the times and situations where accidents are more likely to occur.
 But from time-to-time, accidents will happen.
 Any accident or injury to your child will be dealt with immediately by our trained educators.
-An accident report will be completed with the details of the accident or injury and will be available for you to read and sign when you collect your child.
+An accident report will be completed with the details of the accident or injury and will emailed to you.
 Most often, you will be informed of your child’s injury when you collect them in the afternoon/evening.
 If the injury is a little more serious, you may be given a courtesy call to let you know that the accident has happened.
 In some incidences, you may be required to collect your child to seek further medical attention.
 All educators at Rainbow Haven are first aid trained.

 What if my child has Asthma or another medical condition?